-Any one can get HIV/AIDS; however, those who participate in "risky behaviors" are at greatest risk.
-These behaviors include:
+Anyone can get HIV/AIDS; however, those who participate in "risky behaviors" are at greatest risk.
+These behaviors incluide:

 A rapid HIV test can be done which involves a finger-stick and takes about 20 minutes for results.
 This test detects HIV antibodies, but does not test for AIDS.
 The testing is confidential.
-Contact the local public health office in your area for testing.
+Contact your local public health office for testing.

-North Dakota Ryan White HIV/AIDS Program Part B assists low-income North Dakota residents living with HIV or AIDS to access confidential health and supportive services.
-To enroll contact Custer Health.
+North Dakota Ryan White Part B Program assists low-income North Dakota residents living with HIV/AIDS to access confidential health and supportive services.
+To enroll, contact Custer Health.